mucommander/mucommander/readme.txt

 - Authentication issues when using several sets of credentials (login/password) for the same server (see bug #76).
 - Untrusted HTTPS connections are allowed without a warning.
+- Fixed an exception occuring in the 'Run dialog' when pressing Enter repeatedly (bug #212).

 Command Line Interface
 ----------------------